 When it comes to medium to long hair, Streicher says the modern shag will be everywhere, which makes sense, because it incorporates that relaxed, tousled texture we were talking about earlier.
 "Try a modern shag with fewer layers but cut so there’s more than just one length," she says.
 "Create texture in the cut by styling with R+Co Sail Soft Wave Spray for added texture and hold."

-Tina Jimenez, hairstylist and co-founder of Northern Lights the Salon, agrees that the "modern shag" will be one of the top hair trends of the New Year.
+Tina Jimenez, hairstylist and co-founder of Northern Lights the Salon, agreed that the "modern shag" would be one of the top hair trends of the New Year, and boy was he right!
 "2020 will be about texture and 'easy hair'—more of a natural look," she says.
 "Days of spending a long time styling your hair at home are over.
 Air dried with some great products that can control the hair texture will make for some great styles."

 6. Textured Braids